jcsteinmetz/quantum-circuit-builder/README.md

 ```

 ## Usage
-To use the GUI, open `main.py`.

-It is also possible to create a circuit without using the GUI.
-All backends use the same syntax, with slight differences between gate-based and photonic backends.
+To use the GUI, run `main.py`.
+It is also possible to create a circuit without using the GUI, which is useful if you want to iterate over circuits or benchmark different backends.
+The same syntax is used to access all backends, with slight differences between gate-based and photonic backends.

 ### Gate-based circuits
 To create a gate-based circuit using the matrix product demo backend, we create a MatrixProduct object with a number of qubits: